 Q: Does pilates come from yoga?

-A: Some of the pilates movements that Joseph Pilates developed can be traced back to yoga asanas (poses).
+A: Some of the movements that Joseph Pilates developed can be traced back to yoga asanas (poses) where yoga more is a meditation practice.

 Q: Is yoga or pilates better?